abunchofhacks/Epicinium/README.md

 ```
 3. Replace `C:\\PATH\\TO\\RESOURCES` to a folder containing Epicinium's assets (see _Locating the assets_ above).
 4. Replace `C:\\PATH\\TO\\FONT` to the path of a TTF font file.
 If using assets downloaded from Steam or itch.io, you may instead remove that line altogether, which causes the font included with the assets to be used.
-5. Compile and run the target named "epicinium.exe" from within Visual Studio.
+5. Compile and run the target named "game.exe" from within Visual Studio.

 ## Getting started (Mac or Linux)